The most beautiful castles in Europe

 Most people know Bran Castle as Dracula’s Castle.
 Though its links to the fictional character are not as strong as much of the marketing material will have you believe, it’s still one of Eastern Europe’s most fascinating castles.
 The interiors may be slightly underwhelming, but the views and photo opportunities from the exterior and on the grounds are well worth the visit.

-Bran Castle dates back to the late 1300s, and over the years it’s served many different purposes, from defensive structure through to a royal residence 1920.
+Bran Castle dates back to the late 1300s, and over the years, it’s served many different purposes, from a defensive structure to a royal residence in 1920.
 The castle has only been open to the public since 2009.
-Today you can tour the fascinatingly eerie grounds and explore several rooms either with a tour guide, or on your own – if you dare.
+Today you can tour the fascinatingly eerie grounds and explore several rooms either with a tour guide or on your own – if you dare.